begin-theadventure/fl-studio-integrator-linux/README.md

 `~/.bashrc` or `~/.zshrc`: `alias fl-studio-integrator='~/.local/share/applications/fl-studio-integrator'`

 ##### Root
-1. `Download snapshot` from [the AUR](https://aur.archlinux.org/packages/fl-studio-integrator) and [an icon](https://image-line.com/wp-content/themes/intracto/build/images/fl-header-logo.png) (as fl-studio.png).
+1. `Download snapshot` from [the AUR](https://aur.archlinux.org/packages/fl-studio-integrator) and the [icon](https://image-line.com/wp-content/themes/intracto/build/images/fl-header-logo.png) (as fl-studio.png).
 2. Make `fl-studio-integrator` executable and edit the `WINEPREFIX` path in it.
 3. Place the files like in the [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=fl-studio-integrator#n22) (lines 22-25, `/usr/`..).